alex-saliba/gmail-apps-script/README.md

 1. Copy the script file to your Google Apps Script editor by going to https://script.google.com/home and click on  'New project'

-2. Customise the parameters at the top of the script:

-- numOfDaysToLookBack: The number of days to look back for client emails.

-- clientDomains: An array of client email domains to monitor (e.g., ['@clientdomain.com']).

-- slaHours: The number of hours before an SLA is considered breached.
+2. Customise the parameters at the top of the script, including The number of days to look back for client emails, an array of client email domains to monitor (e.g., ['@clientdomain.com']), the number of hours before an SLA is considered breached.

 3. Set up a trigger to run the script at your desired interval (e.g., daily or hourly).

 4. Enjoy automated email tracking and SLA notifications!

 Example of the Email Format:

 Client Name: Client ABC